grig23/primetime.en/help/AccountIQ/operation-affecting-user-segment.md

 ---
-title: How to create operation to track a user segment
+title: Create an operation on a user segment and track effect
 description: How to create an operation that affects and tracks a defined segment of users.
 ---

-# How to create operation to track a user segment? {#operation-to-track-segment}
+# Create an operation on a user segment {#operation-to-track-segment}

 Each reports page on Account IQ has a **Create new operation** option to help you create workflows to automate (and simplify) various (bulk) actions on subscriber accounts; define rules to specify a sample, define actions, and record and analyze the effects of those actions.
 On the create operations page you can define the sample of user groups on which operations will be performed, and schedule their activation to a later date.